geekdaily/georuby/README.md

 A Brief Warning re: `geekdaily/georuby`
 ---------------------------------------
-I've used this a little, but not heavily, and decided I'd add some bits that seemed generally useful and convenient, as well as clean up and make some of it a bit more accessible as I learn more about the code and geometric data.
-I'm aiming to be sure not to break things, but if you want rock solid stable implemented by someone who knew what they were doing, I recommend sticking with [NoFxx's version](https://github.com/nofxx/georuby).
+I've used this a little, but not heavily, and decided I'd add some bits that seemed generally useful and convenient to me, as well as clean up and make some of it a bit more accessible as I learn more about the code and geometric data.
+I'm aiming to be sure not to break things, but if you want rock-solid-stable-implemented-by-someone-who-knew-what-they-were-doing, I recommend sticking with [NoFxx's version](https://github.com/nofxx/georuby).

 Overview
 --------